 The ArtsCenter's Arts in Education (AIE) Program

-The Arts in Education (AIE) Program at the ArtsCenter offers off-site arts-enriched curriculum and immersive creative experiences.
+The Arts in Education (AIE) Program at the ArtsCenter offers arts-enriched curriculum and immersive creative experiences.

 Through this program, public schools, private schools, and commuinty organizations across Orange County are connected with professional performing and teaching artists to support educational goals.

-Appoint a person (teacher, principal, director, etc.) who will manage all booking, scheduling, and logistical coordination with the ArtsCenter’s School Outreach Manager.
+Appoint someone who will manage all booking, scheduling, and logistical coordination.

 Determine funding source.

-Funding can come from district funding, Parent Teacher Association (PTA) funding, grant funding, or private funding.
-Refer to the catalogue for information on ways to fund AIE Offerings.
+Funding can come from district funding, PTA funding, grant funding, or private funding.
+Refer to the catalogue for information on funding.

-Browse the AIE Program Catalogue and choose an arts offering.
+Browse the directory and choose and arts offering.

-If you don’t see what you are looking for in the Offerings Catalogue, reach out to the School Outreach Manager to inquire about alternative options.
+If you don’t see what you are looking for, get in touch with the School Outreach Manager to customize an arts experience.

 Submit a booking request.

-Fill out the booking request form to request an arts offering.
-Arts offerings are not guaranteed until this booking form is filled out and the School Outreach Manager has been in contact.
+Arts offerings are not guaranteed until the booking request form has been filled out and the School Outreach Manager has been in contact.

 Let us know what you think!
-We will send a survey following the completion of the experience to get your feedback to help us improve our program.
+We will send a survey following program completion to get your feedback for program improvement.

 Complete full payment.

-Full payment is due 1 week following the completion of programming.
-Full payment can be completed any time before this date.
-Reach out to the School Outreach Manager if your financial situation requires accommodation.
+Full payment is due 1 week following program completion.
+Payment can be completed any time before this date.
+Reach out to the School Outreach Manager if you require accommodation.

 Artist and Program Directory